geass/cheetah/README.md

 ## News
 ### Say Hello to Cheetah

-`cheetah` is a AWS security audit tools for the ops engineers.
+`cheetah` is an AWS security audit tools for the ops engineers.
 Cheetah can audit the instance security rules (ACL or Security Groups) and could alert you if there is any security issue.